War can’t be sanitized no matter how we try

 Posted by:

 Ohio State University Associate Professor Joni Acuff talks with us about what critical race theory actually is—as opposed to how it’s described by its critics—and gives examples of racial inequality being imbedded in society.
 The three of us discuss legislative efforts to ban critical race theory.
-Legislators say they want students to be presented with the facts and ...
+Legislators say they want students to be presented with the facts ...

 Continue Reading →